 Sales and Registration begin Monday, September 22 through October 4th.
 Go to the ASB office before school, brunch, or lunch.

 Room assignments will be posted on campus the day of the test.

 Plan to take ACT with Writing/SAT Reasoning Tests and/or SAT Subject Tests in the spring.
 Sign up to take FREE practice tests available on the PTSA website.
 Most colleges and universities accept both the ACT and SAT Reasoning scores.
-Students are recommended to take both ACT and SAT Practice Test to find out which test they feel more comfortable with and perform best.
+The new SAT will become similar to the ACT test.
+Yet, students are recommended to take both ACT and SAT Practice Test to find out which test they feel more comfortable with and perform best.
 There are about sixty colleges and universities that are test optional.
 Go to http://www.fairtest.org/university/optional.
-If you are in our school’s Free or Reduced Lunch program, you might be eligible for fee waiver, please see Ms. Deatherage in the Guidance Office.
+If you are in our school’s Free or Reduced Lunch program, you might be eligible for fee waiver, please see Mrs. Lund or Ms. Deatherage in the Guidance Office.

 Plan to work on “Brag Sheet” and “Mustang Resume”.
 You will find this under the About Me tab on Naviance

 Plan ahead for summer activities.
 Summer internship information is available on “School Loop”.
 Application deadlines are coming up soon.